Tutte's 5-Flow Conjecture for Highly Cyclically Connected Cubic Graphs: Balanced valuations and flow partitions

-Color the edges of $G$ as follows: Color the edges of with color 1, the edges of the even cycles with 2 and 3, alternatively.
-The edges of the odd cycles are colored 2 and 3 alternatively, except one edge which is colored 0.
-Let $c$ be this edge coloring, and we will call $c$ a {\em canonical} 4-coloring of $G$ (with respect to ${\cal F}_2$).
-Then there are precisely $2t$ vertices $z_1, z_2, \dots ,z_{2t}$ where color $2$ is missing.
+A {\em canonical} 4-coloring of $G$ (with respect to ${\cal F}_2$) colors the edges of ${\cal F}_1$ with color 1, the edges of the even cycles with 2 and 3, alternately, and the edges of the odd cycles with colors 2 and 3 alternately, except one edge which is colored 0.
+Then, there are precisely $2t$ vertices $z_1, z_2, \dots ,z_{2t}$ where color $2$ is missing.